 To help students develop the interpersonal and social skills required in high school (and life!), team-building and friend-making are built into the Middle School schedule.
-The fun begins in the fall with an overnight orientation trip and continues at school with team-building assemblies and socials held throughout the year, capped off with our annual field day.
+The fun begins in the fall with an orientation trip to a wooded ropes course at Springfield College and continues at school with team-building assemblies and socials held throughout the year, capped off with our annual field day.

 Come see for yourself

 If you have questions about our programs—or if you would like to schedule a day for your child to come visit our classes—please contact Director of Middle School Admission, Allison Marsland.